ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 These three modules are then used in the three analysis scripts:

-- verification_with_polychord.py: This script generates a range of mock data sets, and then evaluates the Bayes ratio between the noise only model and the noise + global signal model using Polychord.
+- verification_with_polychord.py: This script generates a range of mock data sets, and then evaluates the Bayes ratio between the noise-only model and the noise + global signal model using Polychord.
 These results are then stored in the verification_data directory for later comparison with the results from the evidence network.
 It should be run first.
 - train_evidence_network.py: This script builds the evidence network and data simulators, then trains the evidence network.
-Once trained it stores the evidence network in the models directory and runs a blind coverage test on the network and validates its performance against the Polychord Bayes ratio evaluations from the previous script.
+Once trained it stores the evidence network in the models directory, then runs a blind coverage test on the network and validates its performance against the Polychord Bayes ratio evaluations from the previous script.
 It should be run second.
-- visualize_forecasts.py: This script loads the evidence network from the models directory and uses it to forecast the chance of a REACH like experiment detecting the 21-cm global signal.
+- visualize_forecasts.py: This script loads the evidence network from the models directory and uses it to forecast the chance of a REACH-like experiment detecting the 21-cm global signal.
 It then plots this result for fixed astrophysical parameters as in Figure 1 of the letter.
 This is done for detection significance thresholds of 2, 3 and 5 sigma.
 It should